-15 MONITORING
+16 MONITORING

-15.1 CENTRAL MONITORING
+16.1 CENTRAL MONITORING

 Data stored at SCTU will be checked for missing or unusual values (range checks) and checked for consistency within participants over time.
 Any suspect data will be returned to the site in the form of data queries.
 Data queries will be produced at SCTU in the trial database.
-Sites will respond to the queries providing an explanation/resolution to the discrepancies.
+Sites will respond to the queries providing an explanation/resolution to the discrepancies and return the data query forms to SCTU within the required timeframe.
+The forms will then be filed along with the appropriate CRFs and the appropriate corrections made on the database.
 There are a number of monitoring features in place at SCTU to ensure reliability and validity of the trial data, which are detailed in the trial monitoring plan.

-15.2 CLINICAL SITE MONITORING
+16.2 CLINICAL SITE MONITORING